-- Understand aspects of the historical development of Asian life and culture. - Discuss aspects of the cultural expression of Asian experience. - Understand fundamental interdisciplinary methods, research, and topics relevant to Asian studies.
+- Discuss aspects of the historical development of Asian life and culture. - Discuss aspects of the cultural expression of Asian experience. - Demonstrate understanding of fundamental interdisciplinary methods, research, and topics relevant to Asian studies.

 A minor in Asian studies requires the completion of 15 semester hours of coursework in Asian studies, drawn from various disciplines as appropriate; at least 9 semester hours must be earned in courses numbered 300 or above.
 Specific course requirements are listed below.
 If a specific course required for the minor is taken instead to satisfy requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of semester hours for the minor.
-Any course used to replace an upper-level course should also be upper level.
-At least half of the credit for the minor must be taken with UMUC.
+Any course used to replace an upper-level course should also be classified as upper level.